 - Around June, and throughout Summer actually, in NYC expect a lot of flag wearing.

 - In SSX Blur, Felix Levesque wears a hat with a strong Quebecois flag motif.

 - Everywhere.
 The Québécois are extremely nationalistic, and Quebec flags are seen on articles of clothing (and everything else) pretty much all the time, but especially around the holiday of St-Jean-Baptiste (particularly as a Take That! to Canada).

 Soviet Red Banner

 - "Cold War" is one of the unlockable camouflage suits in Metal Gear Solid 3: Snake Eater.
 It's a combat suit with the entire front end painted in a Soviet flag while the back is covered with an American flag.
 The joke is that since the enemy soldiers are Russian, they will hesitate to shoot you when you're facing them with their flag showing, but will be more than happy to shoot as soon as you turn around and reveal the American flag.
 There are also unlockable face paints of the flags of various countries, including the United States, Great Britain and the Soviet Union...
 In Soviet Russia!

-- In Red Alert 2, the Soviet Premier wears hammer and sickle boxers.
+- In Command & Conquer: Red Alert 2, the Soviet Premier wears hammer and sickle boxers.

 Stars And Stripes

 Anime and Manga

-- Leonard Apollo in Eyeshield 21 wore an American flag tie during the NASA Aliens' game ith the Deimon Devil Bats in Japan.
+- Leonard Apollo in Eyeshield 21 wore an American flag tie during the NASA Aliens' game with the Deimon Devil Bats in Japan.
 He's such a dick that he probably only did it to rub it into the Japanese peoples' faces, especially considering how racist he was.
 It's sort of hard to believe that such a huge racist could have gotten so far in America.

 - Jackie Gudelhian in Future GPX Cyber Formula wears the American flag-patterned trunks in EP 5 of Double-One, when he is recuperating from a crash in the race he was in.